todogroup/ospology/whitepapers/business-value/content/en/business-drivers.md

 In the same sense open source software is not a business model either.

 But open source is more than just the artifact of software under an open source license.
 It's also a development model, an approach for collaboration.
-It is a culture of how people can interact to produce software effectively and with great fun and purpose
+It is a culture of how people can interact to produce software effectively, how they develop a common understanding of process, working and governance models, and how they do this with great fun and purpose.

-This culture of open source can be an invaluable asset to many business models, because it is of significant effect, it aligns with what makes many businesses strong, and it has a positive effect on the humans involved with its production
+This culture of open source can be an invaluable asset to many business models, because it is of significant effect, it aligns with what makes many businesses strong, and it has a positive effect on the humans involved with its production.

 But also this aspect is not a business model in itself.
 While collaboration is at the core of many business models, it still depends on what the collaboration creates, how it interacts with the market and how the subject of collaboration plays with the intricacies of the market to provide a sustainable way to make money.